vehs-dfranz/AdventOfCode/README.md

 # AdventOfCode

-Giving a go at https://adventofcode.com/2020
+Giving a go at https://adventofcode.com/2020 using tsql